 Prices vary greatly based on a variety of factors, including total revenue generated, profit potential, available assets (like an email list or social following), inventory, and more.
 Some sellers will even onboard you and teach you the ropes of running their store.

 Just be sure to vet each listing and consider everything that’s included in the sale.
 Revenue and other data can be verified through Shopify, so you can rest assured those numbers are accurate.
-If you’d like some more guidance, check out our guide How to Buy a Business on Exchange.
+If you’d like some more guidance, check out our guide Buy a Shopify Store: A Step-By-Step Guide to Exchange.

 10. Start a subscription box business

-The online subscription box industry grew 100% over the course of just five years.
+The online subscription box industry is forecasted to grow at 20% each year from 2021 to 2026.
 That explosive growth has led to the emergence of new direct-to-consumer brands targeting this niche, as well as the adoption by major brands like Sephora and Walmart.

 Subscription boxes don’t have to necessarily be about selling.
 Haverdash is a subscription box company that rents clothes.
 When customers are finished using the items, they send them back—and Haverdash rents them out to another customer to generate even more revenue.